fuzzylogicxx/fuzzylogic/posts/my-screen-reader-cheatsheet.md

 - <kbd>Ctrl-Option-A</kbd> to have VoiceOver read the entire page.
 - <kbd>Ctrl</kbd> to pause VoiceOver, and <kbd>Ctrl</kbd> again to resume.
+- Find any unexpected issues by
   - Tab through items on the page using the tab key.
 This will move to the next focusable item (button, link, input).
+  - navigate through all the content using <kbd>Ctrl-Option-→</kbd>.
+While this is not how most screen reader users will read the page, it doesn’t take long and lets you confirm that everything VoiceOver announces makes sense.

 #### Quickly jump to specific page elements